-- A) The hydraulic reservoir holds approximately 50 gallons of 10W/30 hydraulic oil.
+- The hydraulic reservoir holds approximately 50 gallons of 10W/30 hydraulic oil.
 Use the same type of hydraulic oil as your tractor's hydraulic system.
-Make sure a visible oil level appears in the hydraulic reservoir level gauge. - 1) Strainer in fill neck - Strainer in the lower suction line, along with a shut-off valve.
-Never shut-off this valve unless required. - 3) Filter in the return line.
+Make sure a visible oil level appears in the hydraulic reservoir level gauge. - a.
+Strainer in fill neck. - b.
+Strainer in the lower suction line, along with a shutoff valve.
+Never shut-off this valve unless required. - c.
+Filter in the return line.

-Figure 75 - Harvester Pump Drive
+Figure 76. - Harvester Pump Drive

-Dual hydraulic pump providing approximately 16 gpm to each circuit.

-- A dual relief and junction block limits the pressure to 2,250 psi in these circuits.
-This block also can be used to attach a pressure gauge in each circuit if required. - Circuit for the wheel elevator hydraulic motor drive is equipped with a flow control to allow for the wheel elevator to be slowed down if required. - The remaining circuit runs the short conveyor and transfer conveyor hydraulic motors that are connected in a series.
+- d.
+Dual hydraulic pump providing approximately 16 gpm to each circuit. - e.
+A dual relief and junction block limits the pressure to 2,250 psi in these circuits.
+This block also can be used to attach a pressure gauge in each circuit if required. - f.
+Circuit for the wheel elevator hydraulic motor drive is equipped with a flow control to allow for the wheel elevator to be slowed down if required. - g.
+The remaining circuit runs the short conveyor and transfer conveyor hydraulic motors that are connected in a series.